 Other ways to say: Tense time, risky moment

-11. Sheathed sword
+11. Sheathed Sword

 Meaning: Power that is hidden or controlled.
+It shows someone has strength but chooses not to use it.

 Example Sentence: